ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 look into the properties of the Region object, as well as those of the entities such as the start, end and midpoint coordinates, the angles of Line objects, the radii of Arc objects.

-IDEs such as PyCharm have a lot of useful features for editing Python scripts.
+IDEs (for example PyCharm or VSCode) have a lot of useful features for editing Python scripts.
 It is much easier and more efficient to use an IDE to develop Adaptive Templates scripts, rather than the editor within the Motor-CAD GUI.
 The Motor-CAD GUI is best suited for making small edits to a script.

 Drawing geometry objects
 ------------------------